BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Lumbering** `PASSIVE`

-If Bombur rolls a natural 6 on a Jump, Climb, Leap or Swim test, he must re-roll the result.
-Additionally, he may not declare Heroic Moves.
+Bombur may not declare Heroic Moves.
+Additionally, if Bombur rolls a natural 6 on a Jump, Climb, Leap or Swim Test, then he must re-roll the result.

 - **Raising Spirits** `ACTIVE`

-Once per turn in his Activation, choose a friendly Thorin's Company model within 3" and roll a D6.
-On a 4+, they regain a lost Will point.
+Once per turn, during his Activation, Bombur can choose a friendly Erebor Hero model within 3" and roll a D6.
+On a 4+, the chosen model regains a single Will Point spent earlier in the battle.

 - **Flail** `ACTIVE`

-[Hand-and-a-half weapon][Hand-and-a-half Weapon], if the bearer wins a Duel roll then they can either make Strikes as normal, or make a single Strike against each enemy model involved in the Combat.
+This is a [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Additionally, if the bearer wins a Duel Roll, then they can either make Strikes as normal or make a single Strike against each enemy model that was involved in the Combat.

 </div>